Alz

 The Alz ([alt͡s]) is a river in Bavaria, southern Germany, the only discharge of the Chiemsee.
-Its origin is on the northern shore near Seebruck.
+Its origin is on the northern shore of the lake near Seebruck.
 It is a right tributary of the Inn, into which it flows in Marktl.
 Other towns on the Alz are Altenmarkt an der Alz, Trostberg, Garching an der Alz and Burgkirchen an der Alz.